-Dried fruit contains more sugar than it does in fresh or frozen form.
-For example, one-half of a cup of dried fruit is equivalent to 1 cup of fruit in any other form.
+Dried fruit contains more sugar than fresh or frozen fruit.
+For example, half a cup of dried fruit has an equivalent amount of sugar to 1 cup of fruit in any other form.

 People who do more than 30 minutes of moderate exercise per day may be able to eat more fruit than those who do not.

-People who are overweight are more at risk of developing type 2 diabetes than those who are not.
-One of the primary causes of weight gain is if a person eats more calories than they burn off.
+People who are overweight are more at risk of developing type 2 diabetes.
+One of the main causes of weight gain is eating more calories than a person burns off.
 Sugary foods and drinks are usually high in calories.

-Eating the RDA for fruit should not increase a person's risk of diabetes.
-Fruit juice is particularly high in sugar but drinking no more than 1 cup of fruit juice per day can help keep sugar intake within healthful limits.
+Staying within the recommended allowance for fruit should not increase a person's risk for diabetes.
+Fruit juice is particularly high in sugar.
+Drinking no more than 1 cup of fruit juice per day can help keep sugar intake within healthful limits.

-Many processed or baked foods, such as biscuits or ketchup, contain added sugar.
-By limiting these foods, people can reduce their calorie and sugar intakes.
+Many processed or baked foods, such as biscuits and ketchup, contain added sugar.
+Eating less of these foods can help a person reduce their calorie and sugar intakes.

-People with prediabetes have higher blood glucose levels than the average but not high enough for a doctor to diagnose type 2 diabetes.
-Although prediabetes increases the risk of developing diabetes, it does not mean that a person will definitely develop diabetes, but it does increase the risk.
+People with prediabetes have blood glucose levels that are high, but not high enough for a diagnosis of type 2 diabetes.
+Having prediabetes does not mean that a person will definitely develop diabetes, but it does increase the risk.

 Can people with diabetes eat fruit?

-Fruit contains carbohydrates and sugars.
-A person with diabetes may want to check these amounts when putting together a meal plan.
+Fruit contains carbohydrates and sugars, and a person with diabetes may want to consider this when putting together a meal plan.
 Fruit is also high in fiber, and foods that contain fiber take longer to digest, so they raise blood sugar more slowly.

-Most fruits are low GI, but some, such as melons and pineapple, are high GI.
-Processing a food increases its GI, so fruit juice has a higher GI than a whole piece of fruit.
-Ripe fruit has a higher GI than unripe fruit.
+Most fruits have low GI scores, but melons and pineapple are in the high range.
+Processing food increases its GI ranking, so fruit juice has a higher score than a whole piece of fruit.
+Ripe fruit also has a higher GI score than unripe fruit.

-Combining a fruit that has a high GI with low GI foods can make it a healthier choice.
-An example of this might be, slicing a ripe banana and having it on top of whole-grain toast for breakfast.
+Combining a fruit that has a high GI score with low-scoring foods can be a healthier choice.
+This might involve, for example, pairing ripe melon slices with whole-grain toast.

-Some canned fruit has added sugar or is served in syrup.
-Canned fruit that is in fruit juice or low-sugar syrup will contain less sugar than that in ordinary syrup.
+Some canned fruit has added sugar or is packaged in syrup.
+A person may benefit from choosing fruit canned in juice or low-sugar syrup instead.

-A 2017 study, conducted with data from a Chinese biobank, found a significant association between eating fresh fruit and a lowered risk of developing diabetes.
-Participants with diabetes were also found to have a reduced risk of developing cardiovascular problems if they ate more fresh fruit.
+A 2017 study, conducted with data from a Chinese biobank, found a significant association between eating fresh fruit and having a lower risk of diabetes.
+Participants with diabetes also tended to have a lower risk of developing cardiovascular problems if they ate more fresh fruit.

-Eating fruit in moderation is an integral part of a healthful diet.
-Limiting the amount of dried fruit and fruit juice in the diet can help reduce sugar consumption.
+Eating fruit in moderation is an important part of a healthful diet.
+Limiting the amount of dried fruit and fruit juice in the diet can help reduce the overall intake of sugar.